sabiah-io/LandingScreen/README.md

 Or you can just download the project zip file if you prefer that approach.

-Here is a sample of what the animation looks like
+Here is a sample of what the animation looks like.
+Nothing fancy because it was lazy work 🙂

 ![](/assets/sample.gif)

-MAde with ❤ by JellyCodee
+Made with ❤ by JellyCodee